Michael Freedman

 As a vice president at GW, Freedman was responsible for all University media activities, online and print publications, advertising, graphic design, University events, and crisis communications.
 He also served as the administrator for Lisner Auditorium and GW's Media and Public Affairs Building.
 In 2002, Freedman negotiated and executed the unprecedented partnership with CNN resulting in more than 775 live telecasts produced on the GW campus.

-As general manager of CBS Radio Network News in New York, Freedman created and produced the 30-part series “Walter Cronkite’s Postscripts to the 20th Century,” and managed the network’s coverage of such historic events as the impeachment of President Clinton, armed conflicts in Iraq and Kosovo, John Glenn's return to space, Y2K, New Year’s Eve 1999-2000, and the 2000 Presidential campaign.
+As general manager of CBS Radio Network News in New York, Freedman created and produced the 30-part series “Walter Cronkite’s Postscripts to the 20th Century,” and managed the network’s coverage of such historic events as the impeachment of President Clinton, armed conflicts in Iraq and Kosovo, John Glenn's return to space, Y2K, and the 2000 Presidential campaign.
 He also served as executive producer for the historical broadcast, “The CBS News 20th Century Roundup,” a three-hour program anchored by Dan Rather and featuring the final reunion of all surviving members of Edward R. Murrow’s original broadcast team.

 Freedman serves on the board of directors of The Duke Ellington School of the Arts, the RTNDA Washington, D.C.
 Chapter, and The Radio History Society, and is a member of The Newseum Education Advisory Team.